favarete/GodotBluetooth/README.md

 > Easy Implementation Of Custom Layouts Inside Godot.

 ## Build/Compile Module
-1. Copy the "GodotBluetooth" folder to the *modules* folder inside of Godot's source code;
+1. Copy the "GodotBluetooth" folder from this repository to the *modules* folder inside of Godot's source code;
 2. Compile the Android Export Templates. [[docs]](http://docs.godotengine.org/en/stable/reference/compiling_for_android.html)

 ## Configure GodotBluetooth